tailsdotcom/coding-test-pricing-service/README.md

 }
 ```

-The returned data structure should include:
+The endpoint should return a data structure which includes:

 * the total price for the order
 * the total VAT for the order